-Apply to have a roommate from another country.
-Applicants must be openminded and ready to learn about varying cultures, religions and languages.
-Applicants must demonstrate some type of international experience in the past or have plans to do so during their first term at North Central.
-This might include travel experience, speaking a second language, taking language classes, being involved in a culturally diverse club on campus, or majoring in global studies, international business, East Asian studies, etc. Continuing students must have at least a 2.75 GPA.
+This is your chance to live with an international student and be part of their U.S. College experience!
+Applicants must be open-minded and ready to learn about varying cultures, religions and languages.
+Applicants must have prior international experience or have plans to gain some during their first term at North Central.
+This might include travel experience, speaking a second language, taking language classes, being involved in a culturally diverse club on campus, or majoring in global studies, international business, East Asian studies, MENA studies, etc.